anviljs/anvil.combiner/README.md

 	* Does the target file have an alternate extension listed in the patterns?

 ## Adding Support for New File Types
-The combiner plugin has a very specfic object format for defining how it finds and replaces import statements based on the file type (determined by the extension).
+The combiner has a very specfic object format for defining how it finds and replaces import statements based on the file type (determined by the extension).
 Here's what the default block would look like in a build file:

 	"anvil.combiner": {
 		"patterns": [